 Spanish garlic chicken (pollo al ajillo) has always been close to my heart; it reminds me of Sunday lunches with family, where we'd sit down to that garlicky, sizzling pan of chicken.
 The aroma of Spanish garlic chicken would fill the air, and the rich sauce was always scooped up with crusty bread.
-It's one of those timeless Spanish chicken recipes that feels rustic yet full of flavour.
+If you enjoy rustic chicken dinners like my Creamy Garlic Chicken or Mustard Chicken, this pollo al ajillo has that same cozy one-pan feel with a more traditional Spanish flavor.

-This pollo al ajillo recipe stays true to tradition but with a small twist: I sauté the garlic first, set it aside, and then brown the chicken until golden before everything simmers together.
-Juicy chicken in a mellow, garlicky sauce with that hint of sherry.
-I've made it with thighs, drumsticks, and even a whole bird cut into pieces, and every version proves why it's one of the best-loved chicken recipes Spain has to offer.
+This easy pollo al ajillo recipe stays true to tradition but with a small twist: I sauté the garlic first, set it aside, and then brown the chicken until golden before everything simmers together.
+The garlic softens into the sauce, the sherry adds depth, and every version I've made with thighs, drumsticks, or a whole chicken cut into pieces proves why it's one of Spain's best-loved chicken recipes.
+Recipes like my Chicken Marsala Without Cream and Basque Chicken follow that same rustic style of building deep flavor directly in the pan with simple ingredients.

 Here's what you need to make this Spanish garlic chicken recipe: